FINA Swimming Coaches Golden Clinic

-The 1st FINA Gold Medal Swimming Coaches Clinic concluded successfully with more than 400 swimming coaches from a hundred nations, on October 30, 2012 in Moscow, Russia.
+The 1st FINA Gold Medal Swimming Coaches Clinic was successfully organised with more than 400 swimming coaches from 100 nations, on October 30, 2012 in Moscow, Russia.
 The golden opportunity offered for two days to exchange ideas, experience and knowledge with top-level coaches from swimming powerhouses like USA, Australia or China was praised by many participants.

 1st FINA Gold Medal Swimming Coaches Clinic, what a success!